Window of opportunity: Timing

 The timing and length of a critical window may be well known and predictable (as in planetary transits) or more poorly understood (as in medical emergencies or climate change).
 In some cases, there may be multiple windows during which a goal can be achieved, as in the case of space launch windows.

 In situations with very brief or unpredictable windows of opportunity, automation may be employed to take advantage of these windows, as in automated processing of financial transactions and time-domain astronomy.
 Real-time computing systems can guarantee responses on the order of milliseconds or less.

 Costs

-In some time-critical situations, failure to act may entail an increasing cost over time, or a decreasing probability over time of achieving the desired outcome.
+In some time-critical situations, there may not be a particular instant at which a desired outcome becomes impossible, but rather, failure to act may entail an increasing cost over time, or a decreasing probability over time of achieving the desired outcome.
 In real-time computing systems, this may be represented by time-utility functions.